pythonpete32/linux-dev-env/README.md

     && cd YouCompleteMe && git submodule update --init --recursive \
     && python3 install.py --all \

-Navigate back to the home directory
+Navigate back to the home directory.

     cd

-Create a .vimrc and then copy and save the .vimrc from this repo
+Create a .vimrc and then copy and save the .vimrc from this repo.

     vim .vimrc

+ESLint and JSHint will not play nice at first.
-You might have to init npm and eslint in the home directory.
+- You might have to init npm and eslint in the home directory.
 If so, just say yes to all.
-Then run the following echo commands to setup JSHint and ESLint for es8 and React
+- And/or run the following echo commands to setup JSHint and ESLint for es8 and React.

     npm init
     eslint --init